 If you need help setting this up, click on this link.

-The second most cost-effective way to reach potential customers and communicate with existing customers is through your social media accounts.
+The second most cost-effective way to reach potential customers and communicate with existing customers is through distributing your content to multiple social media channels.
 Some people coin this activity as social media marketing.
 Others may call this strategy omnichannel marketing.

-Most people have at least one social media account, and many have several.
-And using your social media accounts to help leverage your business exposure is not only cost-effective but also a clever marketing tactic as one post can reach hundreds of people.
+Most people have at least one social media profile and page, and many have several.
+And using your social media accounts to help leverage your business exposure is cost-effective and a clever marketing tactic, as one post can reach hundreds of people.

 And depending on what you are selling, you may consider having social media accounts on the top major platforms, including YouTube, Facebook, Instagram, Twitter, and LinkedIn at least.
 There are many others, but these five seem to be the most popular with people of all ages.

-Now there are two types of strategies for using social media.
-The free posting and the paid communication.
-We will cover the paid communication in another blog.
+Now there are two types of strategies for using social media: free posting and paid communication.
+We will cover the paid communication in another blog (click to read more)

-But, there is a catch with the free posting: it is a time-consuming process as you must create a post, schedule the posts to ensure it is posted daily or weekly, create content/ images, and ensure your posts get distributed to multiple channels.
+But, there is a catch with the free posting: it is a time-consuming process as you must create post, draft, and schedule the posts to ensure it is posted daily or weekly, create content/ images, and ensure your posts get distributed to multiple channels.

 Fortunately, there is a tool to handle this arduous activity – coming right up.

-Our suggestion is to use social media: free posting to establish your credibility and trust and to bring traffic to your site so that you can bait them with a lead magnet when they enter your domain.
+Our suggestion is to use social media: free posting to establish your credibility and trust and to bring traffic to your site so that you can offer them a lead magnet when they enter your domain.

 Remember that the etiquette for using the free posting platform is to provide valuable content and share your social event, not to perform a hard sell on your visitors.
 These media giants will not like it, and you may be banned for breaching their terms and conditions.

-However, should you wish to try your luck, and many have done so successfully, using social media free posting to sell their services may generate some sales.
+However, if you wish to try your luck and many have done so successfully, using free social media posting to sell their services may generate some sales.
 But to penetrate the barrier of success, you need paid ads, valuable content, and a lead generation system.

 - Buffer, Hootsuite, and Sprout are some of the top management platforms.
 Depending on your budget, choose one that fits your style.

-3. Engage With your Past, Present, and Prospective Customers.
+3. Engage With Past, Present, and Prospective Customers.

-To achieve this task without appearing too confrontational, use Emails.
-This means you need to compose a series of emails to engage with your email list.
-This action is called email marketing.
+To engage them without appearing too confrontational, use Emails.
+You must invest money to have writers write emails to engage with your email list.
+This strategy is called email marketing.

-Email marketing is a great way to connect with customers if you don’t overdo it.
-Nobody wants to see emails attempting to spur a purchase in their email every day.
+Email marketing is a great way to connect and re-engage with customers if you don’t overdo it.
+Nobody wants to see emails attempting to spur a purchase in their email inbox daily.

-To utilise email marketing effectively, limit your emails to 1-3 times a week unless there is a special sale or special event, and you want to remind people when it occurs.
+To utilise email marketing effectively, limit your emails to 1-3 times a week unless there is a special sale or event and you want to remind people when it occurs.

 Otherwise, email marketing should be a way to let your customers know that a new blog post is up, a sale is underway on products or services, or even that you’re opening a new location for your business.